Blossom Carousel Logo

 Controls

 Flickity controls call methods on the Flickity instance.
-Blossom exposes prev() and next() on the carousel element or component ref.
+Blossom provides <BlossomPrev>, <BlossomNext>, and <BlossomDots> components that link to the carousel through matching id and for props.

 For direct slide navigation, use native scrolling on the target slide.